Ballroom

 Frequently Asked Questions

-What does it mean to dance in a ballroom in a dream?
+What does it mean to dream about a ballroom?

 Journaling Prompts